flowdev/present-decoupling/PITCHME.md

 ---

+## Messaging (2)

 - Why don't we use HTTP internaly? |
 - Asynchronism prevents time wise coupling: no timeout handling |
 - Persistence prevents stability wise coupling: no exponential backoff that has to be randomised, no circuit breaker |
 - Sender and receiver are decoupled with messaging. |

-Note:

 ---

 ## Functional Programming
 ![Logo](assets/lambda.png)

-Note:
+## Functional Programming (2)

-- Functors (higher-order functions) allow composition of decoupled functions.
+- Functors (higher-order functions) allow composition of decoupled functions |
-- Immutable data structures decouple concurrently running functions.
+- Immutable data structures decouple concurrently running functions |
-- Pure (side-effect free) functions are decoupled from any context including timing (lazy evaluation).
+- Pure (side-effect free) functions are decoupled from any context including timing (lazy evaluation) |
-- Especially good for multithreading
+- Especially good for multithreading |

 ---?image=assets/green-pasture.jpg

-## Optimize for Decoupling
+## What Can Happen If We Optimize for Decoupling?

 - Decoupling as a natural thing to happen |
 - Good match for business logic           |